ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/create-delete-database.http.markdown

 {PANEL:**DeleteDatabase**}

-This method is used to delete a database from a server, with a possibility to remove all the data from hard drive.
+Used to delete a database from a server, with a possibility to remove all the data from hard drive.

 ### Syntax